 Here he shares that our brain's adaptive response to stress leads to action and how trauma can overwhelm this healthy adaptive response.
 This supports Francine Shapiro's Adaptive Information Processing (AIP) theory of EMDR therapy that the brain moves toward health just like the rest of the body, unless blocked or hindered.
 His example of the child who survived 9/11 and drew a picture (p.
 52), seen around the world, of people jumping from the Towers, shows the healthy result of taking action while being in the secure presence of caregivers.

-In contrast, traumatized people often get stuck in powerlessness, prevented from or unable to take action.
-Robbie Adler-Tapia, EMDR with children and child welfare expert, told us this summer in her specialty workshop, that the key Negative Cognition for children is powerlessness.
-Peter Levine, (Waking the Tiger) talks about how we differ from the animal kingdom to further our understanding of how trauma remains stuck in the body.
-Animals who survive an attack by predators will get up, physically shake it off, and run away, something that is difficult for humans whose threats are not as obvious as a tiger nor frequently as short lived as a predator attack.
-In short, action is key to healing as it shuts down the 'fight or flight' survival mechanism, signaling safety.
+In contrast, traumatized people often get stuck in powerlessness, either by being prevented or unable to take action.
+Robbie Adler-Tapia, EMDR author, trainer, and child welfare expert, told us in her specialty workshop, that the key Negative Cognition for children is powerlessness.
+Peter Levine, (Waking the Tiger) furthers our understanding of how trauma gets stuck in the body by clarifying how we differ from the animal kingdom in our response to stress.
+Animals who survive an attack by predators will get up, physically shake it off, and run away, something that is difficult for humans whose threats are not as obvious as a tiger nor frequently not as short lived as a predator attack.
+Action is key to healing as it shuts down the 'fight or flight' survival mechanism, signaling safety.

-"Knowing the difference between top down and bottom up regulation is central for understanding and treating traumatic stress." (p, 63) He goes on to state that top down regulation is strengthened with activities such as mindfulness meditation and yoga to 'recalibrate' the nervous system so the brain's 'watchtower' (PFC) more effectively monitors our body's reactions.
+Our primitive brain, shared with other mammals, is geared toward survival.
+If our normal response is blocked (trapped, held down, prevented, frozen out) from action, our brain keeps secreting stress hormones.
+This limits our PFC activity–keeping our thinking brain off-line– while our amygdala and limbic system emotional (survival) brain remains in charge.
+Thus, "PTSD is the body continuing to defend against a threat that belongs in the past." (p.
+60).
+Well said!
+"Knowing the difference between top down and bottom up regulation is central for understanding and treating traumatic stress." (p, 63) Van der Kolk states that top down regulation is strengthened with activities such as mindfulness meditation and yoga to 'recalibrate' the nervous system so the brain's 'watchtower' (PFC) more effectively monitors our body's reactions.
 Bottom up regulation happens through breath (one of the few body functions that is automatic and self regulatory), movement or touch.
 Therapeutic interventions need to do both as self regulation requires connection with the body.

 He bluntly states that dissociation is the essence of trauma (p.66) because overwhelming adverse experiences cause a split-off and fragmentation of experiences.
 The survival brain, which he labeled the 'smoke detector,' loses the capacity to evaluate danger and safety in the environment.
 Lanius' research particularly shows how the body is lost through disconnection, explaining how severe early trauma leads to missing self awareness.
 When the brain shuts off this awareness to survive terrifying and overwhelming emotions, the person's capacity to feel fully alive is also deadened.
 A key to trauma treatment is helping clients to 'reactivate' a sense of self, 'the core of which is our physical body.' (p.
 89) Recovering this requires a sense of agency, of being in charge of one's life.
 This is why mindfulness–knowing what you feel and understanding why–is so helpful in strengthening the PFC.